-PHIL 7820G Seminar in Ethics, Aesthetics, or Philosophy of Law, History, the State or Religion

-Prerequisite: a course in the subject of the seminar.

-Philosophy 221

-Physical Education and Exercise Science

-Department office: 428 West Quad Phone: 718.951.5514

-Professors: Dunbar, Johnson, Michielli; Associate Professors: Leung, Zeng; Assistant Professor: Smith; Instructor: Aronin; Lecturer/Doctoral Schedule: Grillo;

-The Physical Education and Exercise Science Department provides students with the knowledge and experience required to achieve rewarding careers in which to meet health challenges of the twenty-first century.
+Physical Education and Exercise Science Department office: 428 West Quad Phone: 718.951.5514 Full-time Faculty Professors: Dunbar, Johnson, Michielli Associate Professors: Leung, Zeng Assistant Professors: Burden, Smith Instructor: Chow Lecturer: Grillo The Physical Education and Exercise Science Department provides students with the knowledge and experience required to achieve rewarding careers in which to meet health challenges of the twenty-first century.
 Professionals in physical education, sport management, and exercise science will have a unique opportunity to apply their skills at a time when physical activity and fitness are among the nation's chief public health objectives.

-M.S. degree program in exercise science and rehabilitation HEGIS code 1299.30; SED program code 89178

-This master of science degree program is designed to teach students about human movement and rehabilitation, with emphasis on cardiopulmonary rehabilitation.
+M.S. degree program in exercise science and rehabilitation HEGIS code 1299.30; SED program code 89178 This master of science degree program is designed to teach students about human movement and rehabilitation, with emphasis on cardiopulmonary rehabilitation.
 It is designed for students who want to do research and scholarship in exercise science.

-Applicants must offer at least one undergraduate course in each of the following: human physiology, human anatomy, physiology of exercise, kinesiology.
+Matriculation requirements Applicants must offer at least one undergraduate course in each of the following: human physiology, human anatomy, physiology of exercise, kinesiology.
 A course in physics and a course in chemistry are recommended.
 Students must also demonstrate proficiency in basic techniques of weightlifting and body conditioning.
 This may be done by completion of a course in the subject, appropriate certification by a nationally recognized organization (e.g., NSCA), or proof of at least one year of practical experience in the field.
 Applicants for matriculation who meet the general matriculation requirements of the college may be accepted for matriculation conditionally.
 A graduate student may meet such matriculation conditions by completing appropriate courses in the Brooklyn College undergraduate division.

-Thirty-six credits are required for the degree.
+Degree requirements Thirty-six credits are required for the degree.

 Students must complete all of the following: Physical Education 7043X, 7059X, 7260X, 7262X, 7263X, 7265X, 7267X, 7279X, 7080X or 7299X, and 7092X, and any two of the following: Physical Education 7342X, 7044X, 7154X, 7064X or 7068X, 7158X, and 7261X.
 Students who have successfully completed an undergraduate course in Exercise Testing and Prescription may take an additional elective in place of 7043X.
 Students must submit a thesis acceptable to the department or pass a comprehensive examination.
 Information about the requirements for the comprehensive examination and thesis is in the section "Academic Regulations and Procedures."

-M.S. degree program in physical education HEGIS code 0835; SED program code 83153

-The master of science degree in physical education program has two concentrations.
+M.S. degree program in physical education HEGIS code 0835; SED program code 83153 The master of science degree in physical education program has two concentrations.
 The concentration in sports management is designed to teach students to manage health clubs, work as administrators of school and college athletics' programs, manage corporate fitness programs, and work for professional teams and leagues.
 The concentration in psychosocial aspects of physical activity is no longer accepting applications.

-I. Concentration in psychosocial aspects of physical activity philosophical perspectives of physical education (philosophy or history), behavioral perspectives (motor learning, sport psychology, or sociology of sport), movement perspectives (kinesiology or biomechanics), and human physiology; and 9 credits in psychology and/or sociology courses, or obtain approval from the department chairperson.

-This concentration is inactive.
+1. Concentration in psychosocial aspects of physical activity This concentration is inactive.
 Students are advised to consult the department for further information.

-Applicants must offer at least 12 credits in physical education courses including course work in all of the following areas:
+Matriculation requirements Applicants must offer at least 12 credits in physical education courses including course work in all of the following areas: philosophical perspectives of physical education (philosophy or history), behavioral perspectives (motor learning, sport psychology, or sociology of sport), movement perspectives (kinesiology or biomechanics), and human physiology; and 9 credits in psychology and/or sociology courses, or obtain approval from the department chairperson.
 Applicants must submit to the graduate deputy a statement of academic interests, experience, and other relevant information including academic honors, scholarships, and publications.
-Materials should be received by the department before March I for fall admission and before November I for spring admission.

-The department may require interviews of applicants for admission.
+Materials should be received by the department before March 1 for fall admission and before November 1 for spring admission.
+The department may require interviews of applicants for admission Degree requirements Thirty credits are required for the degree.